RishitaReddyChilla/Database-generation-for-allergens/README.md

 #### The project uses PHP, MySQL, HTML, CSS and Bootstrap to develop a responsive user friendly web application.

-Import the sql files from the folder 'sql files' into PHPMyAdmin / import the csv files from the folder 'csv files' into PHPMyAdmin.
+Import the sql files from the folder 'SQL files' into PHPMyAdmin / import the csv files from the folder 'csv files' into PHPMyAdmin.

 ## Information sources
 These files contain the data that has been created using information mainly from 4 different databases on allergens.